HarshitaKAM/SER502-Language-Design/README.md

 #### Left-associativity and Operator precedence
 Our language is left associative and follows the conventional rules of mathematics for operator precedence (e.g., multiplication before addition)
 #### Multiple, successive statements
 Our language supports statements that are listed successively.
-Varioius combinations of our functioning portions can be implemented to achieve the expected output.
+Various combinations of our functioning portions can be implemented to achieve the expected output.
 #### Multi-digit numbers
 Numbers with two or more digits work in the interpreter and are evaluated correctly.
 However, our tokenizer delimits on spaces, so numbers with two or more digits are tokenized correctly.
 Thus, we are unable to provide these in our test programs.
 In order to support these, we would need to update how the tokenizer delimits, using a function called "look ahead" to determine if the next token is a number or letter.
 Based on this, it could tokenize correctly.
 Work in interpreter, but tokenizer delimiting does not support multi-digit numbers.